CenturyLinkCloud/PublicKB/Ecosystem Partners/getting-started-with-wildfly-blueprint.md

   Identify the server targeted for WildFly installation.
 Operating sustem must be linux.

-  See the [Creating a new enterprise cloud server](../../servers/creating-a-new-enterprise-cloud-server/) KB for more information on completing this step.
+  See the [Creating a new enterprise cloud server](../Servers/creating-a-new-enterprise-cloud-server.md) KB for more information on completing this step.

-2. ** Select to Execute the Package on a Server Group**
+2. **Select to Execute the Package on a Server Group**

   Packages can be executed on one more more servers in a group.
-Search for the public script package named **Install WildFly on linux_TITLE**.
+Search for the public script package named **Install WildFly on Linux**.

-  See the [using group tasks to install scripts on groups](../../servers/using-group-tasks-to-install-software-and-run-scripts-on-groups/) KB for more information on how to complete the next few steps.
+  See the [using group tasks to install scripts on groups](../Servers/using-group-tasks-to-install-software-and-run-scripts-on-groups.md) KB for more information on how to complete the next few steps.

 3. **Set Parameters**